Presbyterians of the Past

 John Calvin, 1509-1564

-Jean (John) was born on July 10, 1509, to Gérard and Jeanne Lefranc Cauvin (Calvin) in Noyon, France.
+Jean (John) was born July 10, 1509, to Gérard and Jeanne Lefranc Cauvin (Calvin) in Noyon, France.
 Noyon is about sixty miles northeast of Paris and at the time its cathedral was the seat of the bishop of Noyon, Charles de Hangest.
-Gérard worked as a legal advisor to the cathedral and served in other administrative capacities.
-John’s mother died when he was young and his father remarried, but John and his stepmother did not get along well.
-Calvin obtained his early schooling privately in the home of the Lord of Montmor who was the brother of Bishop Charles de Hangest.
-It was Gérard’s desire that John would become a priest and his educational future was planned for that end.
-John Calvin was not only schooled in the home of a lord, but he was also trained in manners and proper behavior.
-The portrait shows dapper gentleman Jean Cauvin ready for the day with his trimmed beard, a fur collar, and a smart beret.
+Gérard was a legal advisor to the cathedral and served in other administrative capacities.
+John’s mother died when he was young and his father remarried, but he did not get along well with his stepmother.
+Calvin obtained his early schooling privately in the home of the Lord of Montmor, who was the brother of Bishop Charles de Hangest.
+It was Gérard’s desire that John become a priest and his education was planned for that end.
+With Calvin’s schooling in the home of a lord came training in nobility, deportment, and the ways of a gentleman.
+The portrait shows dapper gentleman Jean Cauvin ready for the day with his precisely trimmed beard, a fur collar, and a smart beret.

 In 1523 fourteen-year-old John moved to Paris to study for the priesthood.
-Education was in transition in Europe due to the Renaissance stress on studying the works of antiquity with a particular emphasis on the Greeks and Romans.
-Included among ancient writings is God’s revealed will in the Bible; the Renaissance emphasis on getting to the sources provided the interpretive tools to study Scripture in its original Greek and Hebrew.
-In Paris, the writings of Martin Luther were influencing students with a number adopting his views, but his works were officially banned by the church.
-One follower of Luther, Jean Vallière, was burned at the stake in Paris not long before young Calvin arrived.
+Education was in transition in Europe because of the Renaissance stress on studying the works of antiquity, particularly classics of the Greeks and Romans.
+Included among ancient writings is God’s revealed will in the Bible; the Renaissance emphasis on going to the sources, ad fontes, provided the interpretive tools for studying Scripture from the original Greek and Hebrew texts.
+In Paris, the writings of Martin Luther were influencing students, but his works were officially banned by the church.
+One follower of Luther, Jean Vallière, was burned at the stake not long before young Calvin arrived.
 When the Renaissance method of appealing to the sources was applied to sola Scriptura by reformers, it faced opposition because all things theological were controlled by the papacy.
-Thus, the educational environment regarding theological subjects was tense when Calvin began his studies in Paris.
-He started in the Collège de la Marche but in short order moved to the more respected Collège de Montaigu where he completed both his bachelor’s and master’s degrees by 1528.
-He was progressing well along the educational track for becoming a priest until his father changed his mind regarding John’s future.
-Gérard decided that the prospects for his son making a good income were greater in the practice of law than in the priesthood, so Calvin was redirected to the study of law.
+Thus, the educational environment regarding theological subjects was tense when Calvin began studies in Paris.
+He started in the Collège de la Marche but in short order moved to the more respected Collège de Montaigu where he completed both the bachelor’s and master’s degrees by 1528.
+He was progressing well along the educational track to become a priest until his father changed his mind regarding John’s future.
+Gérard decided that the prospects for his son making a good income were greater in the practice of law than the priesthood, so Calvin was redirected to the study of law.

-Calvin moved about eighty miles south of Paris to Orleans for his law program, but when his father died in 1531, his interest turned to independent studies.
+Calvin moved about eighty miles south of Paris to Orleans for his law program, but when his father died in 1531 his interest turned to independent studies.
 Though for a time staying the course with law, he increasingly devoted himself to Scripture and the writings of the church fathers, particularly Augustine.
-While in Orleans he had contact with Pierre Robert, called Olivétan, who was Calvin’s cousin.
-Olivétan influenced Calvin greatly regarding the Reformation.
-Olivétan himself would in a few years make an important contribution to reform by providing the first ever French translation of the Bible from the original Greek and Hebrew.
+While in Orleans he had contact with his cousin Pierre Robert, called Olivétan, who influenced Calvin greatly regarding the Reformation.
+Olivétan himself would in a few years make an important contribution to reform by providing the first French translation of the Bible from the original Greek and Hebrew ever published.
 John was encouraged by his cousin to devote himself to studying the original languages of Scripture, and it is believed that Olivétan was an important instrument used by God for Calvin’s conversion.
 The exact point in time when Calvin embraced the gospel is not certain, but it is thought to have been sometime around 1532.
 Several years later Calvin commented in the preface to his Psalms commentary that his conversion had affected his studies.

 To the study of law I endeavored faithfully to apply myself, in obedience to the will of my father; but God, by the secret guidance of his providence, at length gave a different direction to my course.…God by a sudden conversion subdued and brought my mind to a teachable condition, which was more hardened in such matters than might have been expected of one at my young age.
 Having thus received some taste and knowledge of true godliness, I was immediately inflamed with so intense a desire to make progress therein, that although I did not altogether leave off other studies, I yet pursued them with less ardor. (xl-xli)

-The king of France, Francis I, had ruled since 1515 and Luther’s theses had been posted less than two years into his reign.
-When Francis died in 1547 he had made many decisions regarding events associated with Protestants.
+The king of France, Francis I, had ruled since 1515 and Luther’s theses were posted less than two years into his reign.
+When Francis died in 1547 he left a legacy of many decisions regarding Protestants.
 A pivotal event that occurred in France in October 1534 was the “Affair of the Placards.”
 Posters attacking the mass and calling it witchcraft were posted on walls all over Paris as well as in other major cities.
 One was even posted on the door of King Francis’s bedroom.
-The king had been tolerant towards the Reformation and had even hoped peace could be achieved between Protestants and Catholics, however, the placard incident was seen by him as a personal attack.
+The king had been tolerant towards the Reformation and had even hoped peace could be achieved between Protestants and Catholics, however the placard incident was interpreted as a personal attack.
 Francis switched from toleration to persecution and repression.
 Some Protestants were abused, imprisoned, and several were executed as the placards incident brought subjugation.
 Many Protestants fled France for refuge in other realms.

 Young Calvin was one of those who fled to escape persecution and continue his work in a location friendlier to reforming ideas.
-Calvin and his traveling associate, Louis du Tillet, arrived in Basel, Switzerland early in 1535.
+Travelling with an associate, Louis du Tillet, they arrived in Basel early in 1535.
 Calvin was broke at the time so the wealth of Louis came in handy for paying expenses.
 The language of the city was German, which Calvin did not know, so he laid low with other French exiles in town and adopted the name Martinus Lucianus.
-The solitude was really a golden opportunity for him to learn more about the Bible and write.
+The solitude was really a golden opportunity for him to learn more about the Bible and compose writings from his studies.
 During the Basel exile he wrote the first edition of Institutes of the Christian Religion and the preface to the French Bible published by Olivétan in 1535.
-Calvin left Basel for Ferrara, Italy, in the spring of 1536, where he met with some individuals that were interested in reforming the church.
+Calvin left Basel for Ferrara, Italy, the spring of 1536, where he met with some individuals interested in reforming the church.
 One person, the Duchess of Ferrara, Reneé of France, was drawn to Reformation theology but due to her position as a member of the nobility, she tried to maintain the appearance of a faithful Catholic while hoping for reform.
-Becoming a Protestant was a dangerous decision for anyone, but could be especially so for nobility.
-After a short time in Italy, Calvin returned to Basel briefly and then went on to Paris.
-From Paris, he left for Strasbourg but due to troops and conflict in the area, he instead went to Geneva.
-The city by the lake and its lovely setting would be his home for much of the rest of his life but not before some trying events.
+Becoming a Protestant was often a dangerous decision for anyone, but could be especially so for nobility.

 Guillaume Farel (1489-1565) invited John Calvin to Geneva in 1536.
 The church sorely needed guidance and leadership.
 Calvin was first described in Geneva civil records as a “lecturer in holy Scripture.”
-Early in 1537 his articles composed to govern the church of Geneva were presented.
-Included in the articles was direction concerning the practice of the Lord’s supper and the associated use of excommunication.
-Other articles included the importance of instructing children, the need for elders, the importance of singing Psalms, and a twenty-one-article confession of faith which all who joined the church had to affirm.
+Early in 1537 his collection of articles composed to govern the church of Geneva were presented.
+Included were instructions concerning the practice of the Lord’s supper and the associated use of excommunication.
+Other articles included the importance of instructing children, the need for elders, the importance of singing Psalms, and a twenty-one-article confession of faith that all who joined the church had to affirm.
 Calvin, Farel, and other pastors believed that one could not take the Lord’s Supper without affirming the confession of faith, but the Geneva government disagreed and said all should be able to partake regardless.
 This tension between the state and the church led to the government ordering Calvin and Farel to leave Geneva in April 1538.
-The history of the church is often a history of the confusion of church and state, which is exemplified by the council’s ejection of ministers; when the state and church come into conflict, it is often the state that wins as it wields its sword against the church.
+The history of the church sometimes shows confusion of church and state, which is exemplified here by the council’s ejection of ministers; when the state and church come into conflict, it is often the state that wins as it wields its sword against the church.

-Calvin needed to find another place to minister and his first choice was Basel, but a group in Strasbourg under the leadership of Martin Bucer (1491-1551) redirected him to their city.
-Refugee Calvin delivered his first sermon on September 8, 1838.
-Bucer was senior to Calvin by almost twenty years and his influence was much like a father to his son.
-Calvin was influenced by many of Bucer’s ideas which he then expressed more clearly in writing than Bucer could.
+Calvin needed to find another place to minister and his first choice was Basel, but a group in Strasbourg under the leadership of Martin Bucer (1491-1551) brought him to their city.
+Calvin delivered his first sermon as a refugee preacher September 8, 1838.
+Bucer was senior to Calvin by almost twenty years making for an influence that was much like a father to his son.
+Bucer had difficulty communicating his ideas clearly and succinctly in writing, so Calvin was able to take his teaching and present it cogently in writing.
 Martin Luther said of one of Bucer’s works that the “whole thing is too long … I could tell right away that Bucer, the chatterbox, was at work here.”
-While in Strasbourg, Calvin married Idelette de Bure who had been widowed when her husband died of the plague.
-She had several children which Calvin took in as his own.
+The gift of gab is not an attribute when one writes sometimes complex concepts for precise communication.
+While in Strasbourg, Calvin married Idelette de Bure who was widowed when her husband died of the plague.
+She had several children that Calvin adopted as his own.
 During his three years in Strasbourg the political situation in Geneva changed resulting in Farel imploring him to return, but Calvin did not want to go.
 However, in the fall of 1540 he gave in saying, “If I had any choice I would rather do anything than give in to you in this matter, but since I remember that I no longer belong to myself, I offer my heart to God as a sacrifice.”

 In April 1549, Pastor Calvin suffered an immeasurable loss.
 His wife of less than a decade, Idelette, died from an extended illness.
-Calvin was a man who rarely expressed himself about his personal life but he confided to mentor and friend Pierre Viret regarding the great loss caused by her passing.
+Calvin was a man who rarely said anything about his personal life but in this case he confided to mentor and friend Pierre Viret regarding the great loss caused by her passing.

 Although the death of my wife has been exceedingly painful to me, I subdue my grief as well as I can.… I have been bereaved of the best companion of my life, of one who shared my poverty, but also, if it had been so ordered, would have joined me in death.
 During her life she was the faithful helper of my ministry.
 From her I never experienced the slightest hindrance.
 She was never a burden to me throughout the entire course of her illness.